Analysis | The lawmakers who could decide Biden’s agenda

 Sen. Mitt Romney (R-Utah)

-The Utah senator has often been falsely branded as a moderate; his objections to Trump and Trumpism almost always pertained to Trump’s character and conduct rather than the conservatism of legislation.
+The senator from Utah has often been falsely branded as a moderate; his objections to Trump and Trumpism almost always pertained to Trump’s character and conduct rather than the conservatism of legislation.
 But he’s still a vote worth watching, as someone — like Manchin — with some leverage based upon his in-state brand and his willingness to buck his party.

 Nobody should expect Romney to become Biden’s best friend, but he has set himself up as a vote worth watching as a potential dealmaker.
-And if he’s onboard in such a red, anti-Biden state, it could give others cover
+And if he’s onboard in such a red, anti-Biden state, it could give others cover.

 Sen. Jon Tester (D-Mont.)